sebastien-dargoeuves-ipf/ipf-site-separation/README.md

 ## Requirements

+- ipfabric
+- loguru
+- pandas
 - Python 3.8 or higher
+- tqdm
 - typer
-- pandas
+- ipfabric_snow (only for the `snow` command)
 - openpyxl (for Excel reports)
-- ipfabric
-- ipfabric_snow (only for the `snow` command)
 - yaspin (optional)

 ## Installation